Rendezvous with Lindley Evans

-Rendezvous with Lindley Evans (sometimes listed in TV listings as Pianist Lindley Evans) was an Australian television series featuring pianist Lindley Evans.
+Rendezvous with Lindley Evans (sometimes listed in TV listings as Pianist Lindley Evans) is an Australian television series featuring pianist Lindley Evans.
 Running for about a year, the weekly series aired from circa 27 July 1958 to either June or July 1959.
 A 15-minute series broadcast on Sundays on Sydney station ATN-7; it was listed as being a live production.

 Little information is available on the series.